MaksimVovk/vue-scroll-outside/README.md

 # vue-scroll-outside

-Vue directive to react on clicks outside an element.
+Vue directive to react on scroll outside an element.
 Great for closing popovers, menus among other things.

 ## Install